BananaAcid/imapbox/README.md

 remote_folder   | (optional) IMAP folder name (multiple folder name is not supported for the moment).
 Default value is `INBOX`.
 You can use `__ALL__` to fetch all folders. port            | (optional) Default value is `993`. ssl             | (optional) Default value is `False`.
 Set to `True` to enable SSL dsn             | (optinoal) Use a specific DSN to set account paramaters.
 All other parameters in the account section will overwrite these.
 The path defaults to `remote_folder`.
-To supply a single account only (instead of the config), this can be used multiple times with the shell argument `-n <dsn>` and `--dsn <dsn>`.
+To supply a single account only or multiple, this can be used multiple times with the shell argument `-n <dsn>` and `--dsn <dsn>` and ignoring all config accounts.

 #### about DSN: